gnosis/dx-docs/README.md

 * https://gitter.im/gnosis/DutchX

 # License
-All smart contracts and documentation are released under GPL v.3.
+All smart contracts are released under GPL v.3.

-The front ends, API, cli, bots and services under MIT License
+The Front ends, API, cli, bots, documentation and services under MIT License.

 # Security and Liability
 This software code is made available on an as-is basis free of charge and by